Exploring Careers in Child Psychology

 Maintaining your certification requires continuing education.
 While certification is not legally required, most employers demand or strongly prefer certification, as it demonstrates your knowledge and experience to clients.

-It typically takes at least ten years to become a child psychologist.
-This includes an undergraduate degree, master's degree, doctorate, and fellowship.
+Becoming a child psychologist takes at least 10 years, including an undergraduate degree, master's degree, doctorate, and licensure.

 There is no shortcut to becoming a child psychologist.
-If you enter college with enough AP credits to finish early and study full-time in graduate school, or attend a fast-paced program, you may be able to finish your education sooner.
+If you study full-time in graduate school or attend a fast-paced program, you may be able to finish your education sooner.

 You must have a doctorate to become a clinical child psychologist.
 Other careers in child psychology, like school counselors, require a minimum of a master's degree.